gvwilson/thirdbit/fiction/maddy-roo/index.md

 "I will go."
 The hidden camera scanned left to reveal Special Leaf and a handful of the village militia.
-Bluster and Bravo were there too, she saw.
+Bluster and Bravo were there too.
-They had made it home.
+*At least someone made it home,*
+Maddy thought sourly.

 "I will go look for them,"
 the old tortoise repeated.